deepakkavoor/cartpole-rl/README.md

 ## Actor-Critic

 The REINFORCE, REINFORCE with baseline, and Actor Critic Methods are all improvements on the Policy Gradient Algorithm.
-REINFORCE uses Monte Carlo Methods to use sum of discounted rewards, or "return", as the <i>advantage</i> function.
+REINFORCE uses Monte Carlo Methods to use the sum of discounted rewards, or "return", as the <i>advantage</i> function.
 REINFORCE with baseline improves upon this by using a value function as the baseline for each state, and this helps in reducing variance.
-However, Actor Critic Methods uses Temporal Difference Learning to include bootstrapping, and thus bring about bias on the predictions of the algorithm, by using TD-error as the <i>advantage</i> function.
+However, Actor Critic Methods uses Temporal Difference Learning to bring about bias on the predictions of the algorithm, by using TD-error as the <i>advantage</i> function.

 The function approximators for both the Actor and the Critic are 2-layered Neural Networks.
 The learning rate of Critic is set slightly higher than the Actor to get faster convergence.